Car park plan may lead to new charges or tax rises

 However, it put its plans on hold after ministers said they wanted to reorganise local government, which would see the existing authorities in Norfolk abolished and replaced by all-purpose unitary authorities.

-A report for Breckland's cabinet warns that a new unitary body could introduce parking charges "with little local consideration".
+A report for Breckland's cabinet warned a new unitary body could introduce parking charges "with little local consideration" and that transferring them would mean the towns would have control of the car parks.

-On Monday, cabinet members are expected to approve the report which says agreements have been reached over 16 car parking sites.
+On Monday, cabinet members approved the report which said agreements had been reached over 16 car parking sites.

-While those are said to have a market value of almost £2m, almost all of them would be transferred for free, with the town councils becoming responsible for their ongoing costs.
+While those are said to have a market value of nearly £2m, almost all of them would be handed over for free, with the town councils becoming responsible for their ongoing costs.

 Paul Moseley/BBCThetford Town Council wants to take on eight sites including Bury Road, Pike Lane and St Giles.